1It was after the death of Saul, when David had returned from the slaughter of the Amalekites, David stayed in Ziklag for two days.

 30So Joab and Abishai his brother killed Abner because he had killed their brother Asahel at Gibeon in the battle.

-nor your feet put into fetters.
+and your feet were not put into fetters.

-All the people wept again over him.
+And all the people continued to weep over him.

-35Then all the people came to persuade David to eat bread while it was still day, but David swore, saying, “God do so to me, and more also, if I taste bread or anything else until the sun goes down.”
+35Then all the people came to persuade David to eat bread while it was still day, but David swore, saying, “God do so to me, and more also, if I taste bread or anything else before the sun goes down.”

 37So all the people and all Israel understood that day that it had not been the will of the king to kill Abner the son of Ner.

-38The king said to his servants, “Do you not know that a leader and a great man has fallen this day in Israel?
+38And the king said to his servants, “Do you not know that a leader and a great man has fallen this day in Israel?

 5Now the sons of Rimmon the Beerothite, Rechab and Baanah, set out, and about the heat of the day arrived at the house of Ish-bosheth as he took his rest at noon.